Throughout his 17 years playing in the NBA, Chauncey Billups racked up plenty of accolades.

 CB: The closest guy is Dame Lillard.
 He’s the guy who, more than anyone else in the league, reminds me of myself – when it comes to his demeanor and his big-shot-making ability and he’s out there fighting for every win.
 Also, he leads, he tries to do the right thing and he loves his teammates.
 Dame is the probably the one.
 We’ve developed a relationship and talk sometimes.

-Interview, Featured, Top, Charles Oakley, Chauncey Billups, Damian Lillard, James Harden, Kobe Bryant, Russell Westbrook, Shaquille O'Neal, Stephen Jackson, Cleveland Cavaliers, Detroit Pistons, Golden State Warriors, Los Angeles Lakers
+Interview, Top, Charles Oakley, Chauncey Billups, Damian Lillard, James Harden, Kobe Bryant, Russell Westbrook, Shaquille O'Neal, Stephen Jackson, Cleveland Cavaliers, Detroit Pistons, Golden State Warriors, Los Angeles Lakers